flogjs/flog/README.md

 }
 ```

-Compile with a `Makefile` that references that original `libqjs.a` artefact
+Compile with a `Makefile` that references the original `libqjs.a` artefact
 created when having compiled `flog`.

 ```Makefile